Association for Environmental & Outdoor education |

 Nick Willford (he/him), nick@aeoe.org

 Nick has been passionate for the outdoors since attending summer camp as a kid.
 That passion turned into a career working at residential camps across California.
 Currently he is a Senior Program Director at an Outdoor Science School in Santa Cruz, California.
 He enjoys his role in connecting Bay Area youth to nature and facilitating new ways to engage classrooms outdoors.
-Nick joined AEOE's board in 2021 and serves as Chair of the Program Leaders Committee.
+Nick joined AEOE's board in 2021 and serves as Co-Chair of the Professional Development Committee.

 One way to get involved and to determine if board service might be for you is to join one of our active committees.
 Please reach out to Ryan at ryan@aeoe.org if you have skills and interests to contribute one of these areas:

-Past Board Minutes from the current fiscal year (FY21)
+Board Minutes from the past fiscal year (FY22)

-AEOE's Bylaws can be accessed here (note: they were recently revised in 2020)
+AEOE's Bylaws can be accessed here (revised in the spring of 2023)

 AEOE Bylaws